Thelymitra × chasmogama: Taxonomy and naming

 Thelymitra × chasmogama was first formally described in 1927 by Richard Sanders Rogers from a specimen collected near Golden Grove and the description was published in Transactions and Proceedings of the Royal Society of South Australia.

 Distribution and habitat

-The globe-hood sun orchid grows where its two parent species occur, in woodland, open forest and scrub.
+Globe-hood sun orchid grows where its two parent species occur, in woodland, open forest and scrub.
 It occurs in central Victoria and in the south-east of South Australia.